behnamasadi/cpp_tutorials/src/third_party_tools/xml/xml.md

 </library>
 ```

-If these were added together, there would be a name conflict and a user or an XML parser will not be able to handle these differences.This problem can be solved by using a prefix.
+If these were added together, there would be a name conflict and a user or an XML parser will not be able to handle these differences.
+This problem can be solved by using a prefix.

 ```